Asylum in UK

 After claiming asylum, you will undergo a brief initial interview known as the Screening Interview, where basic information will be collected.

 Following the screening interview, you will undergo the substantive asylum interview where you must explain the reasons for your asylum claim.
+The waiting time between the screening and substantive interviews can vary significantly, ranging from several months to over a year.

 After your Substantive Interview, the Home Office will assess your asylum claim and decide whether to grant you refugee status.
 The waiting period for this decision can be long, causing distress.
 If your claim is accepted, you will receive refugee status, possibly categorized as Group 1 or Group 2, or another immigration status.